-get field projects into the relational field via a steerable neural mapping (upper left blue diamond in Fig. 1) that shifts the representation of the target objects so that it is centered on the reference object.
+The two-dimensional reference field and target field each represent the spatial position of their respective objects.
+The target field projects into the relational field via a steerable neural mapping (upper left blue diamond in Fig. 2) that shifts the representation of the target objects so that it is centered on the reference object.
 This transformation to a new reference frame is implemented as a convolution for performance reasons.

 The shifted representation of the target objects is then rotated around the reference object.
 This transforms the target representation into an intrinsic reference frame defined by the reference object's movement direction.
-This rotatory transformation, new over the previous model, is realized by a steerable neural mapping that shifts activation patterns along the azimuth of the polar coordinate representation of the relational field (lower left blue diamond in Fig. 1).
+This rotatory transformation is realized by a steerable neural mapping that shifts activation patterns along the azimuth of the polar coordinate representation of the relational field (lower left blue diamond in Fig. 2).
 The extent of the shift is determined by the movement direction of the reference object, which is held by the rotation field.

 The rotated target representation is projected into the relational CoS field.
-A second input to this field from spatial concept nodes encodes the associated spatial templates through weight patterns (illustrated in the lower left of Fig. 1).
+A second input to this field from spatial concept nodes encodes the associated spatial templates through weight patterns (illustrated in the lower left of Fig. 2).
 Overlap of the two inputs leads to a peak that represents the selected target.
 The steerable neural maps thus make it possible to apply the relational operator encoded in the fixed weight patterns to objects at any visual location in any orientation, implementing neural pointers.

-The relational CoS field projects into the selective spatial attention field via reverse transformations for rotation and shift (upper and lower right diamonds in Fig. 1).
+The relational CoS field projects into the selective spatial attention field via reverse transformations for rotation and shift (upper and lower right diamonds in Fig. 2).
 Selective spatial attention projects into the three-dimensional attentional fields, forming peaks there that in turn project to the feature fields, which may activate production nodes.